bulletmark/cdhist/README.md

 /usr/share/doc
 ```

 That's it!
 The above is all you really need to know.
-Instead of having
+Instead of having to type
-to type the directory name you merely enter it's index.
-The directories
+the directory name you merely enter it's index.
+The directories are displayed
-are displayed most recently visited last, without duplicates.
-Index 0 is
+most recently visited last, without duplicates.
+Index 0 is the current
-the current directory, index 1 is the previous, index 2 is the second
+directory, index 1 is the previous, index 2 is the second previous, up to a
-previous, up to a user configurable number (default 50).
-Other available
+user configurable number (default 200).

+If you prefer a more modern approach you can use a fuzzy finder such as
+[`fzf`][fzf], or [`fzy`][fzy], or [`television`][television] to show and select
+from the list, instead of a simple index prompt.
+See the section on [Fuzzy
+Finder Integration](#fuzzy-finder-integration) below.

-commands and options are:
+Other available commands and options are:

 List the current stack and its indices (without prompting):